 A trip to China is not complete without visiting their capital city, Beijing.
 Beijing is one of China’s better-known historical points of interest, with the Great Wall of China serving as one of its main attractions.
 It is definitely worth climbing, especially to experience the extraordinary views and purchase a souvenir plaque, which states: “I climbed the Great Wall of China on (April 2009)!”
 There is a toboggan slide exit available for those seeking an added element of adventure on the way down.

 Other historic attractions include (1) Tiananmen Square which is the fourth largest city square in the world and is named after the Tiananmen gate located to its North, separating it from the Forbidden City.
 (2) The Forbidden City, one of the largest and well-preserved ancient structures, houses a Chinese imperial palace.
 (3) Lastly, the Summer Palace is where the Emperor would go to escape from the rest of the world.
 One pleasant surprise was a beautiful boat, made completely of marble, on which the Emperor himself laid to soak in the stunning surroundings and peacefulness.

 Sitting along the Yangtze River Delta in Southeast China, Shanghai is a city that is highly frequented as a business-oriented destination.
-However, there are many tourist attractions and great shopping opportunities to be found.
+However, there are many tourist attractions, amazing Shanghai food tours and great shopping opportunities to be found.

 While Shanghai is a magnificent modern city, you should not miss the Bund (Zhongshan Road).
 This area has remained virtually unchanged and is instantly recognizable as one of the most well-known landmark waterfronts.
 Make sure to also visit at night so that you can cruise on the Huangpu River and take in the beautiful city lights.